Who can attend?

 Are there opportunities to gain medical experience in the Burlington area?

 Yes.
-Burlington is home to UVM’s College of Medicine and the University of Vermont Medical Center, a teaching hospital and a Level I Trauma Center.
+Burlington is home to UVM’s Larner College of Medicine and the award-winning University of Vermont Medical Center, a teaching hospital and Level I Trauma Center focused on patient care.
 Burlington is Vermont’s largest city and home to several healthcare clinics and agencies where our students have found volunteer and work opportunities in direct patient care.

 Does the program offer opportunities for research?

-UVM is a comprehensive university, with its medical school located on the main campus.
-It is one of the top 10 cancer research facilities in the country and is a leader in back-pain research.
+UVM is a research university, with its medical school located on the main campus.
+It is one of the top 10 cancer research facilities in the country and is a leader in many research disciplines including medical cannabis, stem cell research, and biomedical research.
 Many of our students have found research opportunities through the Honors College, while others have gone directly to graduate and medical school faculty to line up research in a particular study.

 Why are Post-Baccalaureate Premedical Program students considered UVM Continuing and Distance Education students?

-The Post-Baccalaureate Premedical Program is a Certificate Program of the University, providing a bridge into graduate medical schools.
-As a Post-Baccalaureate Premedical student, your Dean’s Office is in Continuing and Distance Education, where our student services staff is available to support you.
+The Post-Bacc Premed Program is a University of Vermont Certificate Program, providing a bridge into medical school and healthcare professional schools.
+The program is facilitated by the Continuing and Distance Education team, where our student services staff is available to support you every step of the way.

 How do I receive my Certificate of Completion?

-In order to receive your certificate, please complete and submit this form during your last planned semester in the program or following completion of the program.
-Your certificate should arrive within 1 month.
+In order to receive your Post Bacc Premed certificate, please complete and submit this form during your last planned semester in the program or following completion of the program.
+Your certificate should arrive within 30 days.

 What schools do graduates matriculate to?